-The audience gives a standing ovation for Steven Lacerda shocks the audience with his knowledge Damon Cooke gives a clear description of their app SAN QUENTIN NEWS Page 14 omen Prisoners Learn Computer Skills By Krissi Khokhobashvili CDCR Public Information Officer Office of Public and Em-Communications ployee Monica Oliva may have spent the last 13 years in prison, but now, as she prepares to go home, she said those years were time well spent.
-"Although it is prison, I try to 'Attnough it is prison, I try to look at it as, 'You know what?
+Butterscotch gets a round of applause SAN QUENTIN NEWS Page 14 omen Prisoners Learn Computer Skills By Krissi Khokhobashvili CDCR Public Information Officer Office of Public and Em-Communications ployee Monica Oliva may have spent the last 13 years in prison, but now, as she prepares to go home, she said those years were time well spent.
+"Although it is prison, I try to Atthough it is prison, it is to look at it as, 'You know what?
 I'm going to use this time as an investment into my future,'" Oliva said.
 "I didn't sit around and mope.
 I took advantage.
-It has more alot to me and for has meant a lot to me, and I appreciate it."
+It has meant a lot to me, and I appreciate it."
 Oliva was one of 18 offenders at Folsom Women's Facility (FWF) to graduate from the California Prison Industry Authority (CALPIA) Autodesk Authorized Training Center Program.
 Through a partner-ship of CALPIA, Autodesk and the California Department of Corrections and Rehabilitation (CDCR), the women receive training in AutoCAD (Computer-Aided Design), Autodesk Revit (structural design) and Autodesk Inventor (mechanical design).
 While the failure rate for people working toward these certifications outside of prison is 50 percent, the women incarcerated in FWF have a cumulative pass rate of more than 90 percent.
 "They've done some amazing projects - some real-life projects that they've seen all the way through to completion," said Lynn Allen of Autodesk.
 "I think they have a heads-up when they go to get a job, be-cause they get it - they totally Chuck Pattillo, General Manager of CALPIA, said the significant investment in the CAD program is easily offset by the fact that people who participate in rehabilitative and vocational programs while incarcerated are less likely to return to prison, thus saving taxpavers millions in the long run.
 CALPIA provides 6,000 productive work assignments at prisons throughout the state.
-Through the CD-CR-supported Career Technical Education programs, inmates are earning real-world certifications in fields like carpentry, ironworking, deep-sea diving
+Through the CD-CR-supported Career Technical Education programs, inmates are earning real-world certifications in fields like carpentry, ironworking, deep-sea diving and computer coding.

-The Autodesk Authorized Training Center graduates earned certifications in AutoCAD, Inventor and Revit - and many have completed all three! and computer coding.
+Inventor and Revit - and many have completed all three!